JanSharp/VRCMenuSystem/gm-menu-requirements.md

   - Option to sort players by selected state
   - Closing the UI does not clear selection
   - Potentially save and load selections
+    - have popups for multiple slots
+    - grey everything else out while the popup is open, click anywhere to close
   - Select all
   - Select none
   - Invert selection